 Why Does My Water Smell and Taste Metallic?

-- Why the water tastes or smells like metal
+- Why the water smells or tastes like metal

 - The potential health risks

-One other potential reason your water tastes like metal is it has a low pH level.
-As the pH level drops in water, it becomes more acidic and develops a sharper, more metallic taste.
+Another explanation as to why your water tastes like metal is a low pH level.
+The lower the pH level, the sharper and more metallic it will taste.

 Often the metallic taste isn’t harmful to human health.
 Usually, the taste will fade with time, along with the nuisance particles that cause it.